🩺 Diabetes for UK GPs

 Screening:

-Annual digital retinal photography for all diabetics.
+Annual digital retinal photography for all people with diabetes.
 Refer urgently if proliferative changes or maculopathy detected.

 Management:

-Optimize glycaemic control, BP control, laser photocoagulation, anti-VEGF injections for maculopathy.
+Optimise glycaemic control, BP control, laser photocoagulation, anti-VEGF injections for maculopathy (specialist-led).

 Diabetic Nephropathy

 Progressive kidney damage leading to CKD and potential ESRF.
-Affects 20-40% of diabetics.
+Affects 20–40% of people with diabetes.

 Screening: